For an accessible version or to translate, visit:

 well?

-This is why concepts of Intuitive eating and mindful eating were developed!
+This is why concepts of intuitive eating and mindful eating were developed!

 Intuitive eating is trusting your inner body wisdom to make choices around food that feel good in your body, without judgment and without influence from diet culture.